mroberts70/navmenu-responsive-two-tiered/README.md

 05-11-2023 - Fixed the issue of the mobile menu being visible off screen:

 Finally fixed the "mobile-menu sliding off the screen but still being visible if you scroll" issue.
-I added a timeout that toggles an "active" class on or off on the navmenu element.
+I added a js function that toggles an "active" class on or off on the navmenu element.
 I then use the "active" class to set the display property to "block" if it is active.

-I also added a setTimeout so the display can be turned on before the transform/transition properties kick in, allowing the menu to "slide" onto the screen.
+More importantly, I added a setTimeout method so the display can be turned on before the transform/transition properties kick in, allowing the menu to "slide" onto the screen.
 I also had to set it up to work in the other direction as well.
 The menu "slides" off the screen, then after the sliding has completed (after a 300 millisecond timeout), the "active" class is toggled off, which causes the css to revert back to display: none.